Giyumtell/IPC144-Final-Assignment/README.md

 # IPC144-Final-Assignment
 A Ticketing system using C

+Hello everyone my name is Masoud Torkian. i am a junior software developer and this is the start of my journey!

 This is the 4th and last milestone of my assignment from course IPC144 This program is a Command line version of a Ticketing system.